Rüti, Zürich: Transport

 In 1833, Rüti was connected to the cantonal road network (since 1980's the Oberland Autobahn, A53 highway).
 In 1859, the Zürich-Rapperswil railway was established, electrified in 1932, and is now part of the S-Bahn Zürich.
 Rüti ZH railway station is a stop of the lines S15 and S5; its train station is a 28-minute (S5) ride from Zürich Hauptbahnhof.
 Tösstalbahn (S-Bahn Zürich line S26) is ending in Rüti.

 Sport

 Fussball Club Rüti is the town's football club.
 Founded in 1930, they play at Schützenwiese, on Scheibenstrasse, a stadium built in 1956.
 As of the 2019–20 season, the club plays in the 2.
 Liga Interregional Group 6, the fifth tier of football in Switzerland.

 Rüti today

-For the first time, Rüti's population reached the limit of 10,000 in 1971/1972.
-On cultural matters, in Rüti a variety of clubs, a local museum, a library with community and an antiquarian society are located.
-In 2007, Rüti's 1200th anniversary with various events and festivals was celebrated.
+As of the end of 2023, Rüti had a population of 12,862 residents.
+The municipality first surpassed the 10,000 population mark in 1971/1972.

+Sustainable Architecture

+In Rüti, Zürich, efforts are being made to promote sustainable construction and efficient use of resources.
+A notable example is the "Generationenhaus," which utilizes regional, eco-friendly materials and is designed to be deconstructed with minimal environmental impact after 200 years.
+More information about this project can be found on their website.
+This showcases a forward-thinking approach to sustainable architecture.